root-kawaii/fireplace/src/pages/about.md

 Here are certain features of this site.

-- fully responsive and accessible
-- SEO-friendly
-- light & dark mode
-- fuzzy search
-- super fast performance
-- draft posts
+- Poems
-- pagination
+- emh...
-- sitemap & rss feed
-- highly customizable
+- onions